speechbrain/speechbrain/README.md

 Note that delta and context window can be used for any kind of feature (e.g, FBANKs) and not only for MFCCs.

-# Data augmentation
+# Data Augmentation

+Similarly to generating features on-the-fly, there are advantages to augmenting data on-the-fly rather than pre-computing augmented data.
+Our augmentation module is designed to be efficient so you can dynamically apply the augmentations during training, rather than multiplying the size of the dataset on the disk.
+Besides the disk and speed savings, this will improve the training process by presenting different examples each epoch rather than relying on a fixed set of examples.

-In addition to adding noise, the [```speechbrain/processing/speech_augmentation.py```](speechbrain/processing/speech_augmentation.py) file defines a set of augmentations for increasing the robustness of machine learning models, and for creating datasets for speech enhancement and other environment-related tasks.
-The current list of enhancements follows, with links to sample files of each:
+The [`speechbrain/processing/speech_augmentation.py`](speechbrain/processing/speech_augmentation.py) file defines the set of augmentations for increasing the robustness of machine learning models, and for creating datasets for speech enhancement and other environment-related tasks.
+The current list of enhancements is below, with a link for each to an example of a config file with all options specified:

  * Adding noise - [white noise example](cfg/minimal_examples/basic_processing/save_signals_with_noise.cfg) or [noise from csv file example](cfg/minimal_examples/basic_processing/save_signals_with_noise_csv.cfg)
  * Adding reverberation - [reverb example](cfg/minimal_examples/basic_processing/save_signals_with_reverb.cfg)